Our service now covers areas all across Canada

 That nightlight or mobile might lull your child to sleep, but what about the dangers that go along with hanging wires and exposed outlets?
-A preventative measure a parent can take is to invest in safe-plates and outlet covers for their children's rooms.
+A preventative measure a parent can take is to invest in safe plates and outlet covers.

 For those exposed wires, a Wiremold can be purchased to neatly conceal cords and wires.
 Hiding wires can also help children to avoid pulling down lamps or other hanging fixtures.
 Further, make sure to unplug electrical appliances when they are not in use.

 The home is full of potential hazards, and when the little ones go hunting for something they haven't seen before, there is a good chance they'll try turning all of the knobs that they come across.

 If the idea of a roaming child makes you nervous, it's best to be safe and install doorknob covers on main doors, as well as locks or safety latches on kitchen cabinets, bathroom drawers and other places where one might search for something shiny or brightly coloured, but may instead find medicine or kitchen cleaners which are poisonous.